Passeriformes / Corvidae / Urocissa

 Distribution & Habitat

-Found throughout the Himalayas from Hazara to the Brahmaputra.
-Two subspecies occur: U. f. cucullata ranges from the western boundary to western Nepal, breeding from 1,500 to 3,000 m (4,900 to 9,800 ft).
-The eastern form occurs from eastern Nepal eastwards and has darker lilac underparts; its range extends slightly higher and it seldom occurs below 1,830 m (6,000 ft).
-A resident species that moves to lower elevations during winter months.
+Found throughout the Himalayas from Hazara to the Brahmaputra, with a disjunct population in Vietnam.
+Divided into two subspecies: U. f. cucullata, found from the western boundary to Western Nepal, breeding between 1,500 and 3,000 m; and an eastern form found from Eastern Nepal eastwards, occurring at slightly higher elevations and seldom below 1,830 m.
+It is a resident species that moves to lower elevations during winter.

 Behavior & Ecology

-Primarily arboreal, most common in dense jungle but also found in agricultural areas and bare mountain sides at higher elevations.
-Feeds on the ground with a hopping gait, holding the tail high.
+Primarily arboreal but frequently feeds on the ground, adopting a hopping gait with the tail held high.
 Lives in parties of seven or eight birds and is highly territorial.
-Flight is slow and undulating when the bird comes into the open.
-Diet consists of small mammals, eggs and young of other birds, insects, and wild fruits and berries.
+Flight is slow and undulating.
+Diet consists of small mammals, eggs and young of other birds, insects, wild fruits, and berries.
 Very vocal with a variety of vocalizations.
+Nests are built in tree forks in heavy foliage, constructed of sticks and lined with grass and fibers.
+The clutch consists of three or four eggs, varying in base color from pale yellowish-stone to dark reddish-stone, marked with brown, sienna, or purple specks and blotches.

 Source: Wikipedia · CC BY-SA 3.0